2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Experiments

-A major advantage of 2.75D is that it gives access to the power to transfer learning (TL).
-There are numerous existing pre-trained models based on large 2D datasets, \eg ImageNet, whereas the amount of existing pre-trained 3D models is scarce.
-Owing to the fact that medical data acquisition requires privacy consent and expensive hospital resources, data is often the bottleneck for model robustness and generalizability.
-To address the limitations of clinical data, transfer learning has been increasingly exploited in medical field \cite{pan2010survey,wang2017hospital,rajpurkar2017chexnet} to attain state-of-the-art performance.
+A major advantage of 2.75D is that it allows broader access to the power of transfer learning (TL).
+There are numerous existing pre-trained models based on large 2D datasets, \eg ImageNet, whereas the amount of existing pre-trained 3D models are scarce.
+Owing to the fact that medical data acquisition requires privacy consent and expensive hospital resources, data are often the bottleneck for model robustness and generalizability.
+To address the limitations of clinical data, transfer learning has been increasingly exploited in the medical field \citep{pan2010survey,wang2017hospital,rajpurkar2017chexnet} to attain state-of-the-art performance.

 In this work, we assessed the performance impact of transfer learning on the proposed 2.75D strategy.
-3D volumes were first transformed into 2D images, which were fed into a pre-trained VGG network on ImageNet for fine tuning.
-The first three blocks were frozen during fine tuning.
-We compared the performance of the fine-tuned model with the aforementioned four strategies.
+3D volumes were first transformed into 2D images (by 2D, 2.5D, 2.75D, or 2.75D$\times$3 methods, respectively), which were fed into the pre-trained VGG network on ImageNet for fine-tuning.
+The first three blocks were frozen during fine-tuning.
+As for 2.5D and 2.75D$\times$3, we use the same late fusion method as the above CNN architecture.
+For fairness, We not only compare the performance of our proposed methods in the fine-tuned model with the aforementioned three strategies (2D, 2.5D, and 3D) but also compare with 2D and 2.5D with transfer learning.